Charles Lee Isbell Jr.: Career

-Research

-Isbell's research interests are in machine learning and artificial intelligence, and have focused on independent components analysis of problem spaces existing in hundreds of thousands of dimensions; developing extensions to description logics; developing new reinforcement-learning techniques for balancing multiple sources of reward in social environments; state and activity discovery; and partial programming.
-The unifying theme of his work in recent years has been using statistical machine learning to enable autonomous agents to engage in lifelong learning when in the presence of thousands of other intelligent agents, including humans.
-His work with agents who interact in social communities has been featured in the New York Times, the Washington Post, Time magazine, and congressional testimony.

 Awards and honors

 Isbell has won two "best paper" awards for technical contributions in artificial intelligence and machine learning; has been named a National Academy of Sciences Kavli Fellow; has been awarded both the NSF CAREER and DARPA CSSG awards for young investigators; and sits on or has sat on a number of advisory boards for NSF and DARPA.

 Isbell was inducted as a fellow of the Association for Computing Machinery in 2018, with the citation: "For contributions to interactive machine learning; and for contributions to increasing access and diversity in computing".
 He was also inducted as a fellow of the Association for the Advancement of Artificial Intelligence in 2019, with the citation: "For significant contributions to the field of interactive machine learning, computing education, and for increasing access and diversity in computing."
 He was also elected as a member of the American Academy of Arts and Sciences in 2021.